[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “I think I’ve passed by there before, yes,” I reply quietly.

-With that Suzette throws her down, and she stumbles along, and ultimately falls on the ground.
+With that Suzette throws her down, and she unceremoniously crashes to the ground.

 “…Let us go, Hikaru,” Suzette says calmly, turning to me.
 But I, meanwhile, stand up rapidly.